Key takeaways:

 Does my cleaning business need to be bonded?

 Your cleaning business isn’t legally required to get bonded.
+However, many cleaning companies purchase a bond as an extra layer of protection.

-However, many cleaning companies purchase a fidelity bond, which is a form of insurance coverage that allows you to recoup any losses if an employee ever steals from your client or causes other financial losses.
+Bonds are a form of insurance coverage that can help you recover losses if an employee steals from a client or causes other financial harm.

 How to get a cleaning business license: state-by-state

 Getting your business license in the United States involves a few necessary steps and considerations.
+Before diving into state-specific requirements, here are the first three steps to take:

-If you’re ready to start your cleaning business, follow the licensing steps and requirements of your state.
+Once you’re ready to start your cleaning business, follow the licensing steps and requirements of your state.

 Jump to your state: